menu

 }

-Below piece of code tries to find SU binary in commonly found locations.
+The below piece of code tries to find the SU binary in commonly found locations.

 static final String[] knownSUPaths =